raspberrypilearning/getting-started-crumble/en/step_9.md

 [[[connect-motor-crumble]]]

-Now let's use our DC motor output by adding some code.
+Now let's get our DC motor output going by adding some code.

 Inside the conditional statement, add `motor 2 FORWARD at 50%`{:class="crumbleinputoutput"} from the `Input/Output`{:class="crumbleinputoutput"} palette.